An algebro-geometric study of special values of hypergeometric functions ${}_3F_2$: Introduction

-On the other hand, the recent work \cite{a-o} by the first and second authors shows that the left hand side of \eqref{1} appears as {\it Beilinson's regulator} on the motivic cohomology groups of fibrations with multiplication.
-The third author pointed out that it also appears from the Fermat surfaces.
-Under a certain geometric assumption it is known that the regulator is written by logarithmic function.
-Thus one can obtain a sufficient condition for that \eqref{1} are written by logarithmic function.
-It is remarkable that our geometrical method covers not only the case of Watson's formula but new cases.
-For example it allows to show
+On the other hand, the recent works \cite{a-o-1}, \cite{a-o} by the first and second authors show that the value \eqref{1} appears as Beilinson's regulator on the motivic cohomology of ``hypergeometric fibrations" (see Theorem \ref{a-o-thm}), which is an algebro-geometric invariant related conjecturally with special values of $L$-functions.
+Under a certain geometric assumption concerning the Hodge type, the regulator is written in terms of logarithms.
+Hence one obtains a sufficient condition for \eqref{1} to be written in terms of the logarithms of algebraic numbers, which is the main result of this paper Theorem \ref{main}.
+After the works mentioned above, the third author pointed out that the theorem can also be deduced from the study of Fermat surfaces.
+In this paper, we explain both methods, as each one has its advantage and would be useful for future studies.

-This is distinguished from Watson's formula also in the sense that non-cyclotomic numbers appear inside of log.
+The class of $(a,b,q)$ we consider is wider than Watson's formula (see Section 5).
+For example, one shows

+Here appear, contrary to Watson's formula, the logarithms of non-cyclotomic numbers.
+See also the examples \eqref{ex yabu}.

 This paper is organized as follows.
-The main theorem is stated in \S \ref{main-sect}.
-We give two proofs of the main theorem in \S \ref{proof-sect} and \S \ref{fermat-sect}.
-The first proof uses the motivic cohomology of fibrations and it is due to the first and second authors.
-The second one uses the motivic cohomology of the Fermat surfaces, and it is due to the third author.
-In \S \ref{problem-sect} open questions are discussed.
-In particular, we give a conjecture on a necessary and sufficient condition for that \eqref{1} is written by logarithmic function (Conjecture \ref{conj}).
-This is quite likely true from the viewpoint of Beilinson's regulator, though we have no idea how to prove it.
+The main theorem is stated in Section \ref{main-sect}.
+We give two proofs of the main theorem in Section \ref{proof-sect} and Section \ref{fermat-sect}.
+The first proof, due to the first and second authors, uses the regulator of hypergeometric fibrations.
+The second one, due to the third author, uses the regulator of Fermat surfaces.
+In Section \ref{problem-sect}, open questions are discussed.